East Caucasian tur: Description

 East Caucasian turs are goat-like animals with large but narrow bodies and short legs, and show significant sexual dimorphism in overall size and horn development.
 Adult males stand about 105 cm at the shoulder, measure 190 cm in head-body length, and weigh around 140 kg.
 The equivalent figures for adult females are 85 cm for shoulder height, 138 cm for head-body length, and just 56 kg for weight.
 Males have slightly lyre-shaped horns which reach 70 to 90 cm in length, while in females they are typically only 20 to 22 cm long.

 The summer coat is short and sandy-yellow, with dirty white underparts.
 Also, dark brown stripes occur along the front surface of the legs and on the upper surface of the tail.
 In the winter, the coats of females and juvenile males becomes slightly greyish in colour, but otherwise remain similar.
 However, the winter coats of adult males are a solid dark brown, without visible stripes on the legs.
 Males develop a beard with their winter coats in their second year, reaching the full length of about 12 cm by their fourth or fifth year.
 Compared with other goats, the beards of East Caucasian turs are relatively stiff, and project somewhat forwards, rather than drooping down.
 The beard is small or entirely absent in females, and in males in their summer coats.

 Distribution and habitat

 The species range is restricted to the Greater Caucasus Mountains between 800 and 4000 m above sea level, roughly extending from Mt.
 Shkhara (Georgia) in the west to Mt.
 Babadag (Azerbaijan) in the east.
 The western edge of the range of the East Caucasian tur remains unclear, as it overlaps with that of West Caucasian tur (Capra caucasica).
 Most of the species populations avoid human disturbance and occur in extremely rugged, open terrain around 3,000 m.
 In areas with no or little human disturbance, turs occur in gentler and much lower terrain.
-The species is heat-sensitive but prefers snow-free, grass-dominated areas near escape cliffs, and in terrain that is difficult for humans and livestock to reach.
-A fragment of a land with optimal terrain, climate, and degree of human disturbance for the species' occurrence is more likely to contain the species if the area of the fragment is larger and its distance to the species' nearest source population is shorter.